bvineyar/bvineyar.github.io/README.md

 ### Skillset

-As a data analyst with over 12 years experience at OneMain Financial, Cisco and PacketFabric, I have led projects to improve IT services, customer support, and business operations while reducing costs.
+As a data analyst with over 12 years experience at Morrison & Foerster, OneMain Financial, Cisco and PacketFabric, I have led projects to improve IT services, customer support, and business operations while reducing costs.

 My skills include: